Exhibition

 For the first time, the Musée de Pont-Aven and the musée des Beaux-Arts de Quimper are coming together to present a new exhibition on this unusual photographer.

 The New York and Chicago street scenes are on display at the musée des Beaux-Arts de Quimper.
-Vivian Maier captured split-second moments in the life
+Vivian Maier captured split-second moments in the life of perfect strangers, anonymous figures with whom she shared a common humanity and fate.

 The Musée de Pont Aven will exhibit the self-portraits, a recurring theme in Vivian Maier’s work which has never been fully explored in a French exhibition.
 Unlike Narcissus, whose obsession with his reflection caused his downfall, Vivian Maier’s interest in her own image was more like a frantic and desperate search for her identity.